mithi/react-philosophies/README.md

 # 🧘 1.
 The Bare Minimum

 ## 1.1 Recognize when the computer is smarter than you
 1. Statically analyze your code with [`ESLint`](https://eslint.org/).
-Enable the [`rule-of-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks)` and `exhaustive-deps rules` to catch react-specific errors.
+Enable the [`rule-of-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) and `exhaustive-deps` rule to catch react-specific errors.
 2. [`Typescript`](https://www.typescriptlang.org/) will make your life so much easier
 3. [`NextJS`](https://nextjs.org/) is an awesome framework
-4. [Be honest about your dependencies](https://overreacted.io/a-complete-guide-to-useeffect/#two-ways-to-be-honest-about-dependencies) Fix `exhaustive-deps` warnings / errors for `useMemo`, `useCallback` and `useEffect`.
-You can also use what "Yago coined as The Latest ref pattern"(https://epicreact.dev/the-latest-ref-pattern-in-react)
+4. [Be honest about your dependencies](https://overreacted.io/a-complete-guide-to-useeffect/#two-ways-to-be-honest-about-dependencies).
+Fix `exhaustive-deps` warnings / errors for `useMemo`, `useCallback` and `useEffect`.
+You can also use ["The Latest ref pattern" (Yago)](https://epicreact.dev/the-latest-ref-pattern-in-react)
 5. [Always add keys](https://epicreact.dev/why-react-needs-a-key-prop) whenever you use `map` to display components
-6. Remember to NOT use hooks inside conditionals, always put them at the top
+6. [Only Call Hooks at the Top Level](https://reactjs.org/docs/hooks-rules.html).
+Don’t call Hooks inside loops, conditions, or nested functions
 7. Understand the warning "Can't perform state update on unmounted component" [See PR: facebook/react/pull/22114](https://github.com/facebook/react/pull/22114), [Reddit/u/free_username17](https://www.reddit.com/r/reactjs/comments/pvwb6m/comment/heevt8g)
 8. If you see a warning or error in the console, it's there for a reason
 9. [Prettier](https://prettier.io/) (or an alternative) formats your code for you, giving you consistent formatting every time.
 You no longer need to think about it!